 The dashboard summarises revenue, receivables, payables, top customers, debtors, due alerts and stock value (from company data).

-Exports – CSV, ZIP of PDFs, POHODA XML for accountants (if available in your installation).
-Formats depend on version and configuration.
+Exports – CSV, ZIP of PDFs, POHODA XML for accountants (if included in your plan).
+Formats depend on the service version.

 After the first non-draft issued invoice, company ID often cannot be changed (protects consistency).
 VAT payer / non-payer transitions may lock fields after certain steps.

-E-mail uses SMTP – your company server or system-wide admin settings.
+E-mail uses SMTP – your company server or OmniFlow system sending.
 Templates (invoice, reminders, …) can be edited when you have permission.

-The owner can add users to the company and set roles.
-Invitations and registration depend on configuration (open / invite-only / closed).
+The owner can add users to the company and set roles (owner, accountant, editor).
+Colleagues are usually invited by e-mail; the new user completes registration, password and 2FA.
 Each user should have their own login; sharing one account is discouraged for security.

 In multi-company SaaS mode your company may belong to a customer account with a licence (validity, limits on companies or users).
-After expiry, access may be restricted (licence notice, export rules per installation).
+After expiry, access may be restricted (licence notice, export rules defined by OmniFlow).

 The app records selected accounting and security-related events (depending on implementation).
 Entries help answer “who did what and when”.
-Retention depends on server configuration and version.
+Retention is defined by OmniFlow according to the service policies.

 At OmniSys, data security and product quality are top priorities.
 We run OmniFlow as a professional SaaS service with continuous maintenance, monitoring, and secure operating practices.